0x41gawor/kubebuilder/resources-needed-by-operator.md

 # Resources needed to deploy the Operator
 ## 1st round
 ### Service Account
-It provides an operator with an identity and is used for authentication during communicating with `kube-api-server`
+It provides an operator with an identity that is used for authentication during communicating with `kube-api-server`
 ### Roles and RoleBinding
 These specify what actions (e.g. get, list, watch) the operator can perform on which Kubernetes resources.